salesforce/eslint-plugin-lwc/docs/rules/no-document-location.md

 # Disallow document.location (no-document-location)

 The value of `document.location` in Lightning Locker vNext is `null`.
-To prevent code from breaking `window.location` should be used.
+To prevent code from breaking, use `window.location`.

-The following `document.location` references are prohibited or fixable to `window.location`:
+Replace these references with `window.location`:

 -   `document.location`
 -   `window.document.location`